United States Space Force: The Defense Department enters space

 Concerned about the development of the Soviet Union's own space forces, the Air Force advocated for a military human spaceflight program.
 General Curtis LeMay described strong parallels between World War I aviation and 1960s space operations, noting how quickly flying evolved from chivalric and unarmed reconnaissance flights to combat efforts designed to destroy enemy air superiority.
 General LeMay believed that it was naive to believe that the same trends were not expected to be seen in space and must be prepared for.
 Although the Air Force made significant progress in developing the X-20 spaceplane, Manned Orbiting Laboratory, and Blue Gemini, opposition from the Department of Defense prevented operational fielding.

 In November 1968, the Central Intelligence Agency reported a successful satellite destruction simulation performed by the Soviet Union as a part of its Istrebitel Sputnikov anti-satellite weapons research programme.
 Possibly as a response to the Soviet programme, the United States had earlier began Project SAINT, which was intended to provide anti-satellite capability to be used in the case of war with the Soviet Union.
-However the project was cancelled early on due to budget constraints and after details were leaked to The New York Times in 1962.
+However, the project was canceled early on due to budget constraints and after details were leaked to The New York Times in 1962.
 Despite these setbacks, the Air Force did successfully field the Program 437 anti-satellite weapon system, which used nuclear Thor missiles to intercept and destroy enemy spacecraft.

 Although most military space forces were organized under the Air Force, they were still fragmented within several different major commands.
 Recognizing rapid growth of space forces and the need to centralize them under one command, the Air Force established Air Force Space Command in 1982.
 This was followed by the establishment of the joint United States Space Command in 1985, aligning Air Force Space Command, Naval Space Command, and Army Space Command under a single operational commander.
 These two moves, along with the Strategic Defense Initiative's establishment by President Ronald Reagan, led to a renaissance of military space operations in the 1980s.